 Plus, the various color options provide high contrast for easy visibility between the white or black letter color and the background color.

 If you’re seeking data plates with lots of versatility, aluminum is an excellent choice.
 It’s lightweight and corrosion-resistant, which makes it perfect for the aerospace industry.
-Plus, you can choose the color of your aluminum data plates.
+Plus, you can choose the color of your Custom Aluminum Data Plates.
 We offer anodized aluminum in eleven colors.

 One advantage of anodized aluminum is the high contrast between the surface color and the engraving.
 Some anodized aluminum tags are rotary engraved, so the engraving cutter cuts through the anodized layer and into the core aluminum.
 The result is that the engraving is a bright silver color, contrasting the surface of the data plate.